hyperledger/anoncreds-spec/spec/data_flow_presentation_create_presentation.md

 **Unrevealed Attributes**

-These are a hashmap of unrevealed attributes with their sub proof index numbers.
+These are a hashmap of unrevealed attributes that the verifier requested in the presentation request, but the holder has decided not to reveal, along  with their sub proof index numbers.
 The [[ref: verifier]] can use the sub proof index numbers to retrieve the corresponding primary proof from the `proof` array in the presentation.

 ```json